unruggable-labs/ENSIPs/ENSIPS/ensip-D10-001.md

 The best way to get feedback from ENS developers is to present the ENSIP at the ENS Ecosystem call.
 The ENS Ecosystem call serves as a way for developers in the ENS community to get feedback on their projects, as well as discuss improvements to ENS, including the core ENS protocol.

 These calls may result in a "rough consensus" around the merits of an ENSIP, and may serve to direct authors of ENSIPs to further consult relevant parties who may be impacted, for example, wallets, or well-known dapps that implement the ENS protocol.

-:warning: The ENSIPs process and ENS Ecosystem call were not designed to address contentious non-technical issues, but, due to the lack of other ways to address these, often end up entangled in them.
-This puts the burden on client implementers to try and gauge community sentiment, which hinders the technical coordination function of ENSIPs and ENS Ecosystem calls.
-If you are shepherding an ENSIP, you can make the process of building community consensus easier by making sure that the ENS DAO forum thread for your ENSIP includes or links to as much of the community discussion as possible and that various stakeholders are well-represented.

 *In short, your role as the champion is to write the ENSIP using the style and format described below, shepherd the discussions in the appropriate forums, and build community consensus around the idea.*